db-bangs/A5016/README.md

 This project seeks to test an enhancement these methods by considering the crop field geometry prior to classification through feature engineering.
 Reflectance averages, vegetation indices, and aggregate measures of spread of pixel values are calculated for each field, and these values used to classify crop type for each of these discrete spatial features.

 The CSV file included with this notebook contains extracted LANDSAT 8 features for each field.
+Three dominant crops (corn, soybeans, and winter wheat) are mapped to fields greater than 15 hectares (*n* = 928) in a small subset of West Perth County, Ontario.
+The satellite image is from 24 September 2013 when there is strong spectral discrimination between the crops of interest.
 Preprocessing and feature extraction from satellite imagery is resource-intensive and handled upstream of this CSV.

+LANDSAT 8 data is retrieved from the United States Geological Survey (USGS) [EarthExplorer portal](https://earthexplorer.usgs.gov/).
+Field boundaries and crop data are retrieved from the author's previous work (*Bangs et al., 2014.
+Exploring Field-Bounded Remote Sensing and Agriculture: Spatial Discretization of Ontario Farmland.
+Poster.
+Presented to Canadian Association of Geographers Conference 2014)*.